Coherent-Partners/spark-python-sdk/examples/usecases/README.md

 Start by cloning the repository and installing the dependencies.
 Then, follow [this guide][contributing-url] to set up your development environment.

-Though [Rye] is used for virtual environments, dependency management and packaging, you will need to use [Poetry] to run these examples.
+Though [Rye] is used for virtual environments, dependency management and packaging for the codebase, you will need to use [Poetry] to run these examples.
+Once the setup is complete, you can run the use cases as described above.
+Remember to navigate to the desired use case folder to get started.

 ## Hybrid Runner